Assess if your R&D activities are eligible for the R&D Tax Incentive

 - activities you plan to conduct in the subsequent 2 income years.

-If you want to apply for an Advance Finding, you must do so before the end of the first year in which you propose to conduct your activities.
+If you want to apply for an Advance Finding, you must do so before the end of the first year in which you conduct or propose to conduct your activities.

 We cannot accept late applications or grant extensions of time to apply for an advance finding under any circumstances.